 When in doubt, always refer back to Remote’s values when communicating with others.

-- Create a safe space so other feels comfortable to say ‘I don’t understand, can you explain again?’
+Create a safe space so others feel comfortable to say ‘I don’t understand, can you explain again?’
 Everyone should feel like they belong.

 Use Coordinated Universal Timezones(UTC) as the format for scheduling events and estimated delivery dates.
 This makes sense for anyone at any time of the day regardless of the timezone.

 At Remote we have standardised language to English.
 It's widely spoken and as close to an "international language" as it's possible to get, being the official language for both sea and air.
 External communications should be done in US English (en-us), but internally you can speak in which ever variant you're native in or most identify with.

 <aside> 🚆 Always favor asynchronous(async) communication over synchronous(sync) communication.
 Sync communication is costly, interrupts peoples’ thought processes, and hinders productive execution.
 When there is a need to use sync methods, ensure it is for the right reasons, and document the meeting.
 Please be pragmatic at all times and be mindful of limiting attendance numbers.
 Such reasons can include:

 <aside> 🚅 Make it really easy for others to contribute.